 The Paris France Temple is intended to be constructed just north of the renowned Château de Versailles on Boulevard Saint-Antoine in the suburb of Le Chesnay.
 The buildings currently occupying the property would be demolished and replaced with the temple, a housing facility, temple president residence, underground parking facility, and beautifully landscaped grounds open to the public.

-On July 15, 2011, the Church released an official statement from President Thomas S. Monson acknowledging the Church's hope to build a temple on the outskirts of Paris.10 President Monson gave the official announcement on October 1, 2011, in the opening session of the 181st Semiannual General Conference.
+On July 15, 2011, the Church released an official statement from President Thomas S. Monson announcing the Church's hope to build a temple on the outskirts of Paris.11 President Monson gave his Conference announcement on October 1, 2011, in the opening session of the 181st Semiannual General Conference.
 After reading a list of several new temples, he stated, "in addition we're moving forward on our plans for a temple to be built in Paris, France."